JayH261/TextualEmotionCauseAnalysis/README.md

 # Textual Emotion Cause Analysis

-This repo contains the code of TASLP'2021 paper:
+This repo contains our models for the ECPE project, using the the code of TASLP'2021 paper as a foundation:
 A Unified Target-Oriented Sequence-to-Sequence Model for Emotion-Cause Pair Extraction

 ## Original dataset